October Health – 2026 Report

 -

-- Build a routine: consistent sleep, balanced meals, light physical activity, and regular breaks during work.
+- Develop a routine: regular sleep, balanced meals, physical activity.

 Impact on the Botswana Economy